 unset()

 unset() removes a variable, an array item or an property.
 This feature used to be available as a function call unset() or as a type cast (unset).
-The type-cast was removed in PHP 7.2.
+The type-cast was removed in version 7.2.

 It is not possible to remove a static property, but it is possible to remove a property: a defined property will be reverted to its definition, while an undefined property is removed.
 It may end up being uninitialized if it does not have a default value.